Union of Evangelical Baptist Churches of Chile

 The Union of Evangelical Baptist Churches of Chile (Unión de Iglesias Evangélicas Bautistas de Chile) is a Baptist Christian denomination in Chile.
 It is affiliated with the Baptist World Alliance.
 The headquarters is in Santiago.

 History

 First Evangelical Baptist Church of Santiago.

 The Union has its origins in a mission of Scottish pastor Daniel T. MacDonald in 1890.
 It was officially founded in 1908 in Cajón, near Temuco, by 6 churches under the name Convención Evangélica Bautista de Chile.
 In 2001, it took its current name.
 According to a census published by the association in 2023, it claimed 539 churches and 25,749 members.

 Schools

 In 1938, it founded the Baptist Theological Seminary of Santiago.

-Missionary Organization
+Missionary organization

-The Convention has a missionary organization, Dirección Nacional de Misiones.
+The convention has a missionary organization, Dirección Nacional de Misiones.

-Social programs
+Humanitarian organization

 It has a humanitarian organization, Fundación Bautista PARA AMAR.